 Rationale for Digital Access

-Libraries are an essential part of the national information infrastructure, providing people with access and opportunities for participation in the digital arena.
-They are fundamental to the informed debate demanded by the Constitution and for the provision of access to digital information resources to those who might otherwise be excluded.
+In order to have a functional democracy, we must have informed citizens.
+Libraries are an essential part of the national information infrastructure, providing people with access and opportunities for participation in the digital environment, especially those who might otherwise be excluded.

-3. Why should libraries extend access to digital information resources to minors?
+2. Why should libraries extend access to digital information resources to minors?

 Rights of Users